 Last year, as people refixed their home loans, the number of borrowers opting for short-term mortgage terms peaked.
-Higher floating rates saw a surge in popularity, too, as property owners banked on reduced rates.
+Higher floating rates saw a surge in popularity, too, as property owners banked on reduced rates in the near future.

-However, now that it seems we’ve passed the low point of the interest rate cycle, longer-term fixes of between one and three years are proving more popular: up from around 16% of new residential lending 12 months ago to 25%.
+However, now that we’ve passed the low point of the interest rate cycle, longer-term fixes of over a year are more popular: up from around 18% of new residential lending 12 months ago, to 29%.

 So, if you’ve a mortgage, do you fix for longer now, or do you take a punt on a shorter-term rate, hoping for lower rates in the near future?